get-convex/convex-fivetran-source/docs/overview.md

 ### Nested data

-If the first-level field is a simple data type, we map it to its own type.
-If it's a complex data type such as an array or JSON data, we map it to a JSON type without unpacking.
-We do not automatically unpack nested JSON objects to separate tables in the destination.
+Convex documents are represented as JSON using the conversions listed [here](https://docs.convex.dev/database/types).
+If the first-level field is a simple data type, the source connector will map it to its own type.
+If it's a complex nested data type such as an array or JSON data, it maps to a JSON type without unpacking.
+The connector does not automatically unpack nested JSON objects to separate tables in the destination.
 Any nested JSON objects are preserved as is in the destination so that you can use JSON processing functions.

-For example, the following JSON...
+For example, the following Convex Document...

 ```json
 {"street"  : "Main St."